creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 ## HQ support and funding

-CC is made up of several interconnected elements: the global network of Network Members, Network Partners, and contributors, and the charity based in the United States (CC HQ).
+CC is made up of several interconnected elements: the global network of Network Members, Institutional Members, and contributors, and the charity based in the United States (CC HQ).
 Fundraising is led globally by CC HQ, and the organization has set a strategic priority of growing and supporting the network.
 This section outlines where and how CC HQ will provide support; how the CCGN will participate in fundraising activities (together and for CC Chapter projects); and how we will fund Platform activities.
 CC HQ will provide direct financial investment and management in the following areas, to support the activities of the CCGN:

 ### Staff

 CC will hire and manage staff dedicated to supporting the CCGN.
-Currently, those positions include three full-time positions: a Network Manager (Simeon Oriko, Kenya), who provides daily support, communications, and administration for Network Members and Partners; an Events Coordinator (Alison Pearce), who leads event planning and support, particularly for the Global Summit; and a Director of Ecosystem Strategy (Claudio Ruiz, Chile), who is responsible for supporting the CCGN design process, implementation, and organizational transformation to work in an open, collaborative environment.
+Currently, those positions include three full-time positions: a Network Manager (Simeon Oriko, Kenya), who provides daily support, communications, and administration for Individual and Institutional Members; an Events Coordinator (Alison Pearce), who leads event planning and support, particularly for the Global Summit; and a Director of Ecosystem Strategy (Claudio Ruiz, Chile), who is responsible for supporting the CCGN design process, implementation, and organizational transformation to work in an open, collaborative environment.
 Other positions may be required in the future.
 Staff dedicated to supporting the CCGN, who are managed by HQ, will have accountability to the CCGN by sharing reports on their activities, and receiving feedback and advice regarding the support they provide.

 Further, CC staff are all engaged and committed to changing the way we work with the CCGN, and transforming CC programs to operate in a global, diverse, open culture of collaboration.
 The GNC will advise regularly on the supports provided and recommend improvements and changes.

 ### Secretariat

-The Global Network Council and its subcommittees will require administrative support to manage agendas, facilitate applications and renewals for Network Members and Partners, manage processes (e.g., dispute resolution, fund allocation), and support decision-making.
+The Global Network Council and its subcommittees will require administrative support to manage agendas, facilitate applications and renewals for Individual and Institutional Members, manage processes (e.g., dispute resolution, fund allocation), and support decision-making.
 CC HQ will support this with its staff subject to available budget that will be established with advice from with the CCGN and as approved by the Board of Directors.

 ### Global Summit

 The Creative Commons Global Summit is an event that traditionally brings affiliates together with partners to learn and plan for future work.
 As part of its support for the CCGN, the Global Summit will become an annual event, and will include the annual in-person meeting of the Global Network Council.
-CC HQ will develop the event in collaboration with Network Members and Partners, and will lead on fundraising and sponsorship to support the event and travel subsidies.
+CC HQ will develop the event in collaboration with Individual and Institutional Members, and will lead on fundraising and sponsorship to support the event and travel subsidies.

 ### Activities Fund